by Work the World

 What was it that made you want to study nursing in the first place?

 I don’t think there’s one specific answer.
-I’d always wanted to do nursing for a long as I could remember.
+I’ve wanted to do nursing for as long as I can remember.

 You went on to study at Glasgow Caledonian University.
 What was it that attracted you to the university?

-It was close to home.
-But, it also felt really open and friendly.
-The connections they had with other organisations were really attractive to me.
+It was close to home, but it also felt open and friendly.
+I was particularly attracted to their connections with other organisations.

-The fact that they were open to letting their students do things like study abroad, go on overseas electives and things like that really appealed to me.
+I was impressed that they were open to letting their students study abroad, take overseas electives, and do other such things.

 How did you find your nursing degree?

 I loved it.
-I really enjoyed the placements and the coursework and being around other people that were like-minded.
-We all had something in common and it made the whole experience a lot easier.
+I enjoyed the placements, coursework, and being around other like-minded people.
+We all had something in common, which made the whole experience much more straightforward.

 Jordan Dewar (DEWAR15620)